1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ![Breakout board sideview](../assets/images/head_K2Pro_distri-pcb_labels_web.jpg)

 The connection between the mainboard and this breakout board is then accomplished by a ribbon cable.
 The following picture shows the connector at the head and a part of that ribbon cable.
+**As all connectors, this connector is coded - means, it only fits in ONE specific direction!
+Make sure to mind those 'noses' and notches and to plug it in correctly!**

 ![Ribbon cable](../assets/images/head_K2Pro_ribbon-cable-connector_web.jpg)